Breaking the vicious circle of DED

 To develop topical strategies for treating DED the typical tear film model with its different layers has to be enriched with lacrimal and meibomian glands and the epithelium as a layer for the ocular surface damage and the corneal somatosensory pathway.

-The modified “vicious circle of DED” considers the pathology of DED and highlights the key drivers of the disease (of Baudouin et al.):
+The modified “vicious circle of DED” considers the pathology of DED and highlights the key drivers of the disease (originally by Baudouin et al., 2015):

 Literature supports the role for inflammation in DED.
 Inflammation is, however, not the only cause.
 To understand DED beyond inflammation, patients’ signs and symptoms help to identify the respective root causes and treatment strategies.